 VI.
 All three synoptic gospels share Jesus’ directions to the Twelve as they were sent out to preach the gospel.
 (Matthew 10:9, Mark 6:8, and Luke 9:3).
 Mark writes“take no money in their belts” and Luke phrases it “take…no money.”
 Matthew uses 3 terms, writing “do not acquire gold, silver, or copper.”

 VII.
 Finally, it’s noteworthy to mention that after his call, Matthew threw a big party for Jesus.
 Luke records it this way: “Then Levi (Matthew) hosted a grand banquet for him at his house.
-Now there was a large crowd of tax collectors and others who were guests with them” (Luke 5:29) Matthew’s gospel is much more modest: “While he was reclining at the table in the house, many tax collectors and sinners came to eat with Jesus and his disciples.”
+Now there was a large crowd of tax collectors and others who were guests with them” (Luke 5:29).
+Mark’s gospel says “in his house”.
+Matthew’s gospel is much more modest: “While he was reclining at the table in the house, many tax collectors and sinners came to eat with Jesus and his disciples.”
 (Matthew 9:10)

 Matthew humbly omits all mentions of himself and the grandness of the event.
 These facts by themselves might not seem like much, but taken together a collective case starts to snowball.